josselinbuils/MALV-API/README.md

 }
 ```

-## Animelist
+## Anime list
-Provide the animelist of a user.
+Provide the anime list of a user.

 #### URL